|The Frankfurt-Tipp rating:|

-The appearance is perfect - but it deceives: when the young Serena (Matilde Gioli) starts a liaison with Massimiliano, the son of the wealthy and influential Bernaschis, all participants are animated by happiness.
-Giovanni (Fabrizio Gifuni) and Carla Bernaschi (Valeria Bruni Tedeschi) are extremely taken with the self-confident young woman.
-And her father Dino (Fabrizio Bentivoglio), a small real estate agent, sees the relationship as an opportunity to make new, important contacts for his financial future.
-But behind the façade it looks quite different.
+Appearances are perfect - but they are deceptive: when young Serena (Matilde Gioli) begins a liaison with Massimiliano, the son of the wealthy and influential Bernaschis, everyone involved is filled with happiness.
+Giovanni (Fabrizio Gifuni) and Carla Bernaschi (Valeria Bruni Tedeschi) are extremely taken with the confident young woman.
+And her father Dino (Fabrizio Bentivoglio), a small-time real estate agent, sees the relationship as an opportunity to make new, important contacts for his financial future.
+But behind the facade, things are very different.
 The relationship between Serena and Massimiliano is not what it seems.
-Carla is not the happy sunshine she gives to the outside world, but a bored woman with a longing for self-realization.
-And the financial security that Dino pretends to have in order to be able to enter into a lucrative deal with Giovanni does not exist either.
-The house of cards, built of lies, betrayal and greed, slowly begins to wobble before a tragic accident threatens to bring it to a complete collapse…
+Carla is not the happy sunshine she outwardly gives, but a bored woman with a yearning for self-fulfillment.
+And the financial security Dino pretends to have in order to get in on a lucrative deal from Giovanni doesn't exist either.
+Slowly, the house of cards built of lies, deceit and greed begins to totter before a tragic accident threatens to bring it down completely.

-How evil the story of wealth and power actually is only really reveals itself after the final scene and the ensuing fade in, which also explains the original title ("Il Capitale Umano", i.e. human capital) very well.
-Even though numerous moments before that were strong, amusing or stirring in their own right, it's the overall picture that comes together at the end that really makes you think, which doesn't stop after the credits are over.
+How evil the story about wealth and power actually is, is only really revealed after the final scene and the following writing insertion, which also explains the original title (Il Capitale Umano, i.e. human capital) very well.
+Even though numerous moments before that were already strong, amusing or stirring in their own right, it's really only the overall picture that comes together at the end that really makes you think, which doesn't stop anytime soon even after the credits roll.

-Garried by an absolutely convincing cast, "Die süsse Gier" offers profound entertainment for lovers of European arthouse cinema.
-Paolo Virzi shows perfectly that even sophisticated cinema can be presented in an easy way and that intelligently constructed stories with depth and entertainment do not necessarily have to exclude each other.
-A great pleasure, whose uncompromising ending is unfortunately a bit too close to reality for one to like.
-Not necessarily material for the multiplexes, but first-class program cinema food, for which there is a deserved "absolutely worth seeing"!
+Borne by an absolutely convincing ensemble of actors, The Sweet Greed offers enigmatic entertainment for lovers of European arthouse cinema.
+In doing so, Paolo Virzi perfectly demonstrates that even sophisticated cinema can be presented in a light manner, and that intelligently constructed stories with depth and entertainment need not necessarily be mutually exclusive.
+A great pleasure, whose uncompromising ending is unfortunately a little too close to reality than one might like.
+Not necessarily material for the multiplexes, but first-class program cinema fare, for which there is a deserved absolutely worth seeing!